Firoz-Hasan/MVVMRoomDBLiveData/README.md

 * Room will map our db object to java object
 * COMPONENTS OF ROOM :
 * Entity : defines schema of db table   / a representation of a plan for db table
-* so it basically represnts table in sqlite db
+* so it basically represents table in sqlite db
 * DAO : contains method to access db(sqlite) meaning provide API for reading & writting
 * into db.
-It communicates with sqlite.[Room --> Sqlite <==> Dao]
+It communicates with sqlite. we define all the
+* db operations want to made in this contact entity.[Room --> Sqlite <==> Dao]
+* Database : It connects all this different parts like dao, entity
+* and actual instance of db. so basically it is a
-* Database : db holder class which serves as a main access point *
+* db holder class which serves as a main access point. we have to make singleton of this class
+* which means we cant create multiple instance of this db instead we always use same instance
+* everywhere in our app.
+* Repository : provides abstraction layer of different data sources.
+*
 *
 * ViewModel : holding and preparing data for the UI